aaadriano/CryptoProject/content/post/2021-01-25-shor-s-algorithm/index.md

 4)

 If we are content with this explanation of the Shor's algorithm, click [here](https://amoderninvestor.netlify.app/) to return to the main page.

+Just as Shor was able to break RSA encryption (which would otherwise take thousands of years) with a quantum computer, we talk about how quantum computing can change Bitcoin mining [here](https://amoderninvestor.netlify.app/23/2021/01/).

 *Image from amazonaws.com*